 The nearby neighborhood of Batu Maung is a fisheries center.
 It has a deepwater fishing port and a headquarters of WorldFish Center, a global non-profit fisheries research organization and Malaysia’s Fisheries Development Authority’s Fisheries Research Institute.

-The Penang International Airport is the busiest airports in Malaysia.
-It is the major airport in the northern region of Peninsular Malaysia.
+The Penang International Airport is one of the major airports in Peninsular Malaysia.
 It is the oldest civilians’ airport.
 It was completed back in 1935 when Penang was part of the British crown colony.

 The proximity of Bayan Lepas Free Industrial Zone allows easy transportation of products to and from the industries.
 It also connects Penang with major cities such as Taipei, Hong Kong, Singapore, Jakarta, Bangkok, Guangzhou, Doha, and Ho Chi Minh City.

 Bayan Lepas is connected to the Malay Peninsula through the Second Penang Bridge, which connects Batu Maung on Penang Island with Batu Kawan in Seberang Perai.